zjkmxy/zjkmxy.github.io/_posts/2020-07-11-tlv-reflection.md

 ======

 Signature is tricky
-- It adds new types of procedural varaibles: pointers to parts covered by signature and hash of it.
+- It adds new types of procedural variables: pointers to parts covered by signature and hash of it.
 - ECDSA signature has a flexible size, so we cannot get accurate length in phase 1.
 - There is no related work that handles it.
-- Keys are needed to sign or verify the signaure, which seems not related to encoding.
+- Keys are needed to sign or verify the signature, which seems not related to encoding.
 - Not every packet is signed.
 - In some *rare* case, the application needs to fetch a certificate from the network.